How to Make Your Playground Fun for All

 While playgrounds are great for providing opportunities for active play, kids have numerous other interests they should have the chance to explore.
 Some kids may want to spend their free time playing sports or climbing on play structures, while others may sometimes welcome the chance to sit quietly and engage in other types of creative pursuits such as drawing, coloring, reading, or writing.

 Rest areas provide the perfect environment for quiet, artistic play.
-Picnic tables made from plastic lumber boards provide a flat surface for kids to draw or color on.
 Additionally, rest areas and quiet play spots give kids the opportunity to talk quietly with each other or read a book.

 Depending on the type of space you have, you may encourage other forms of artistic play.
 Sidewalk and blacktop surfaces are perfect places for chalk doodling.
 An outdoor chalkboard is an accessible alternative that’s just as fun and can serve as an ever-changing mural to decorate your playground.